schwingle/owncloud-quickstart/index.md

 ## Connect with a Desktop Client

-The ownCloud Desktop Client remains in the background and is visible as an icon in the system tray (Windows, KDE), menu bar (macOS), or notification area (Linux).
-Right-click on the icon to open a context menu and access your accounts.
+The ownCloud desktop client runs in the background and is visible as an icon in the system tray (Windows, KDE), menu bar (macOS), or notification area (Linux).
+Right-click the icon to open a context menu and access your accounts.

 ## Connect with a Mobile Client